GHK-Cu (Copper Peptide): Research, Mechanism, and Evidence for Tissue Repair

 United States

 GHK-Cu is not FDA-approved for injectable use.
-It is available as a research chemical and is widely used in cosmetic formulations (creams, serums) without FDA drug approval (cosmetics are not FDA-regulated as drugs).
+It is widely used in cosmetic formulations (creams, serums) without FDA drug approval, as cosmetics are regulated differently from drugs.
 Compounding pharmacies may prepare injectable GHK-Cu.

 International